-Kadikoy, on the Asian side of the city, is often referred to as a cheaper version of Taksim, albeit a little smaller.
+On the Asian side of the city, Kadikoy is often referred to as a cheaper version of Taksim, albeit a little smaller.
 This part of the city has a student-type vibe, and as such, you’ll find many more reasonably priced bars to spend the evening.

 If you want to watch football and drink a beer, you should head to the main streets, and there are also plenty of Irish bars to enjoy a drink and a beer plate.
-Here you’ll also find several clubs here, as well as cafes and chill out bars with views over the water.
+You’ll also find several clubs here and cafes, and chill out bars with views over the water.

-The thing to be mindful of if you’re heading over to Kadikoy for a night out is that the ferry back to the European side finishes just before midnight, but the Metro now runs 24 hours a day.
+If you’re heading over to Kadikoy for a night out, the thing to be mindful of is that the ferry back to the European side finishes just before midnight, but the Metro now runs 24 hours a day.
 Alternatively, a taxi will cost you around the 100TL mark if you’re staying over on the European side, particularly in Taksim or Besiktas.

 Galata is situated down the very steep hill from Taksim and leads to the iconic Galata Tower.
 Here you’ll find many coffee shops to chill out until late in the evening, and some serve the most delicious cake!
 There are also many shisha chillout bars here too.